NatSiu/WordsInMotion/README.md

 # title
-Words In Motion
+Projecr 2 - Words In Motion

+by Nathan Siu

 # project overview
+Exploring the concept of communtiy, choose a text, either lyrics of a song, or a poem, and create an interactive experience using advanced CSS.

 # technical overview
+For this project, text is layed out using HTML and then styled using CSS.
+Each The animations and transitions are created using CSS techniques.
+It is a combination of pseudo-classes like hover and transition

 # acknowledgements

-code source